Nile Ranger: Blackpool

-On 16 August 2014 Ranger signed for Blackpool of the Championship on a one-year deal.
+On 16 August 2014, Ranger signed for Blackpool of the Championship on a one-year deal.
 He scored against Millwall on 30 August and against Leeds United on 8 November, both in defeats.
 After two more league appearances, he went AWOL after being left out of the squad to face Birmingham City in early December.
 He claimed he had to return to London for "family issues".
 In late January 2015, Blackpool began to fine the striker for each day he was absent.
-In May 2015 Blackpool released 17 players following their relegation.
+In May 2015, Blackpool released 17 players following their relegation.
 They took up an option to extend Ranger's contract for another year.
 Despite saying he would return to the club for pre-season training in preparation for the 2015–16 season, he failed to do so until 28 July, by which point Blackpool had played four friendlies.

+Ranger issued an apology to the club in September 2015:

 I have seen two of my good friends pass away.
 Whilst overcoming this it has made me realise life is really short and I have really been taking things for granted.
 I would like to use this opportunity to thank Southampton, Newcastle, Swindon and Blackpool for giving me the chance to experience the dream of being a professional footballer.
 To add to this I would like to apologise to everyone at these clubs including management, players, staff and fans.
 I should have given more and been a better role model.
 I would also like to add I am sorry to my current team-mates at Blackpool for being missing for a long period of time and not attending pre-season and putting in the hard work during this time.
 Truth be told I'm just a young boy who has been living the dream and playing a game which I do love and miss deeply, and hope that one day I will be able to get back on a pitch and play because life is really too short.

-— Ranger issued an apology to the club in September 2015.

 On 2 February 2016, Blackpool announced that Ranger had left the club.